J. Doyne Farmer: Beating roulette

 While still in graduate school, Farmer and his childhood friend Norman Packard formed a group called Eudaemonic Enterprises.
 Their goal was to beat the game of roulette and use the proceeds to form a science commune.
 The word eudaemonia comes from Aristotle and refers to a state of enlightenment derived from a life lived in accordance with reason.

 They bought a roulette wheel and did an extensive experimental and theoretical study of its physics.
 To execute their system, they built the first wearable digital computer, at roughly the same time as the first Apple desktop computer.
 Farmer hand-coded the three-kilobyte program for the computer in machine language.
 The program included a floating-point package, a sequencer to perform the calculation, and an operating system that functioned with toe inputs and vibrating outputs.
 The earliest version of the computer was hidden under the armpits, but a later version was concealed in a shoe.

 Their scheme took advantage of the fact that typically more than ten seconds elapse from the time the croupier releases the ball until bets are closed.
 During this time one person measured the position and velocity of the ball and rotor using his big toe to click a switch in his shoe.
 The computer used this information to predict the likely landing position of the ball.
 A signal was relayed to a second person, who quickly placed the bets.
-They made over eleven trips to Las Vegas, Reno and Tahoe, and achieved a 20% advantage over the house, but suffered persistent hardware problems.
+They made more than eleven trips to Las Vegas, Reno and Tahoe, and achieved a 20% advantage over the house, but suffered persistent hardware problems.
 This combined with their fear of violence at the hands of the casinos, so that they never played for high stakes and failed to realize the large sums they originally dreamed of.